firebase/functions-samples/quickstarts/pubsub-helloworld/README.md

 cd functions && npm install; cd ..
 ```

-This installs locally the Firebase SDK and the Firebase SDK for Cloud Functions.
+This installs locally the Firebase Admin SDK and the Firebase SDK for Cloud Functions.

 Deploy to Firebase using the following command: